yosef0H4/shabakat-alkhayr/README.md

 4. Paste the key into the input field in the app and save.
 The key is stored locally in your browser's local storage.

-## 📄 License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details (if one exists, otherwise assume MIT or add one).